pnp/cli-microsoft365/docs/manual/docs/cmd/spfx/project/project-upgrade.md

 ------|-----------
 `--help`|output usage information
-`-v, --toVersion [toVersion]`|The version of SharePoint Framework to which upgrade the project `-o, --output [output]`|Output type. `json|text|md`.
+`-v, --toVersion [toVersion]`|The version of SharePoint Framework to which upgrade the project `-tsv, --toTypeScriptVersion [toTypeScriptVersion]`|The version of TypeScript to which upgrade the project `-o, --output [output]`|Output type. `json|text|md`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging